aldryn/aldryn-reversion/docs/user/index.rst

     mixin - you can recover related object first and then return to restore this object.

-In case if related object was not registered with admin mixin but it was registered for revision tracking ``aldryn-reversion`` would try to solve conflict automatically by examining required FK relations.
+If a related object was not registered with the admin mixin but was registered for revision tracking ``aldryn-reversion`` will attempt to resolve the conflict automatically by examining the required FK relations.
-In case of success you might be able to restore the object and objects that are required relations to this object.
+If automatic conflict resolution was successful you will be able to restore the object and its required relations.

 .. note::
-    Be aware that automatic resolver would try to use selected object reivison which means that related objects would be restored at version at which they were in that revision (not the object latest version).
+    Note that automatic conflict resolution will try to use the selected object revision.
+Related objects will be restored to the version at which they were in that revision - not the object's latest version.
-    So be sure to examine related objects and edit them to the desired state.
+    Be sure to examine the related objects carefully and edit them so that they are in the desired state.

 ****************************
 Translations (django-parler)
 ****************************

-If model that is registered with ``aldryn-reversion`` contains translatable fields each form (restore object version and recover deleted object) will also have a choice to select translations to restore.
+When a model that is registered with ``aldryn-reversion`` contains translatable fields, recover form  will also have the option to select translations to restore.
 In that case at least one translation should be selected.

 *********************
 CMS placeholder field
 *********************

-If model has ``placeholder`` fields and ``aldryn-reversion`` was not configured to ignore those fields they will also be tracked as a part of object revision.
+If a model has ``placeholder`` fields and ``aldryn-reversion`` was not configured to ignore those fields, they will also be tracked as part of object's revision.
-That means that in case if placeholder object that represents model's placeholder field would be deleted - you will be notified that it will be restored (in case of recover process).
+In such cases, when the placeholder object representing the parent model's placeholder field is deleted, you will be notified and it will be restored as part of the recovery process.

 .. note::
-    If only placeholder object was deleted (not the plugins that it holds) then you will be able to get palceholder AND plugins, most likely plugins were not changed (relation to placeholder).
-    But if palceholder AND related plugins were deleted then restoring placeholder object won't restore the plugins, which means that it will be just an empty placeholder.
-Though you might be able to restore plugins as well if after recovering deleted object you will restore object version which contains plugins as well.
+    If only the placeholder object is deleted (and not the plugins that it holds) you will be able to restore both the placeholder and the plugins - in most cases the plugins will not have changed.
+If, on the other hand, both the placeholder and the related plugins were deleted, the result would be an empty placeholder.
+You may still be able to restore the plugins if, after recovering the deleted object, you restore an object version which contains the plugins.

-In case of reverting history it would be restored to selected objcet version revision automatically.
-That is happening due to current revert implementation.
-That means that you might be interested to checking and/or editing restored object and it's plugins content.
+When reverting history, the object will be restored to the corresponding revision automatically, so it may be a good idea to check the restored object and its plugins and edit them where necessary.